thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/09-form-validation.desc.md

 ### Inline exercise
 - In the `_valid_invalid` folder,
  - Add a validation message for when the email is not valid.
- - Add code so that validation errors only appear after the field has been changed.
+ - Add code so that validation errors only appear after the field has been touched.
  - Have the background color of the form change to green when the form is valid.